-Second, obligations: I agree with Bernard Williams (2005) in thinking that both contemporary Western liberal morality, and contemporary anglophone moral philosophy, are over-focussed on obligations, which are only one part of the ethical landscape, and shouldn’t be allowed to take over more of it.
-I am interested instead in the good life, that is what it is for someone’s life to go well for her, also known as well-being, welfare, prudential value, the good life, etc.
+Second, obligations: I agree with Bernard Williams (2005) in thinking that both contemporary Western liberal morality and contemporary anglophone moral philosophy are over-focused on obligations, which are only one part of the ethical landscape, and shouldn’t be allowed to take over more of it.
+I am interested instead in the good life, that is, what it is for someone’s life to go well for her, also known as well-being, welfare, prudential value, the good life, etc.

 So, on the one hand, I join Hardimon and this volume in their focus on roles; but on the other, I depart from his almost complete attention to the obligations associated with roles.